 © 5/12 VSBA, Back to Top

-The school board will recognize individual schools under the Virginia Index of Performance (VIP) program established by the Virginia Board of Education to recognize and reward fully accredited schools that make significant progress toward achieving advanced proficiency levels in reading, mathematics, science, and history and social science, and other indicators of school and student performance that are aligned with Virginia's goals for public education.
+The school board recognizes individual schools under the Virginia Index of Performance (VIP) program established by the Virginia Board of Education to recognize and reward fully accredited schools that make significant progress toward achieving advanced proficiency levels in reading, mathematics, science, and history and social science, and other indicators of school and student performance that are aligned with Virginia's goals for public education.
 The recognition may include public announcements, media releases, and other appropriate recognition.

 The School Board, by the superintendent and chairman of the School Board, may also request that the Board of Education grant waivers of specific requirements in Va.
 Code § 22.1-253.13:2, permitting the School Board to assign instructional personnel to the schools with the greatest needs, so long as the school division employs a sufficient number of personnel division-wide to meet the total number required by Va.
 Code § 22.1-253.13:2 and all pupil/teacher ratios and class size maximums set forth in subsection C of Va.
 Code § 22.1-253.13:2 are met.
 In its request, the School Board will demonstrate that the waivers from specific Standards of Quality staffing standards will increase the quality of instruction and improve the achievement of students in the affected school or schools.

 Revised: June 28, 2010